leonstel/leonstel.github.io/blogs/gmap3.md

         [name]: val,
     };

-    // put new value so a that a new observable stream starts
-    // this will go into the pipe function I have described above
-    // because it get retriggerd with these new composed object
-    // the currentState will be compared with the previous state to
+    // All the listeners will be notified with the current and previous state this.changedObs.next({
-    // detect if the prop has been changed this.changedObs.next({
         current: this.state,
         prev